 There may be other items depending on the bank.
 Once they get ALL this information from you, there is still no absolute guarantee that they’ll finance the home for you until the day you actually close on the loan.
 Eliminate red tape and headache, pay cash.

-While there are undoubtedly other ways to finance your new home purchase, these are the most common.
+While there are undoubtedly other modular home financing options for the new home purchase, these are the most common.
 Now that you’re armed with the proper knowledge, what are you waiting for?
 Let’s get started today!

 At Next Modular, we know that choosing a home is one of the most important decisions you will make.
 As an experienced modular home builder, we are committed to being your guiding light through this process.